ariesti/ariesti.github.io/_posts/2019-03-29-my-first-hacktoberfest.md

 You are not limited to only your coding skillsets.
 Any area where you might be able to help is within your reach: social media marketing, copywriting, editing, design, testing, bug reporting, business, etc.

 ## Some Things You Can Do to Get Started (Right Away)

+* **Viewport for responsive pages.** Almost all websites are built with mobile in mind nowadays, so they've got to be responsive and stay responsive.
+You can go over the website code and check if the viewport meta tag is correctly set up.
+Google's recommendation is:

+'''<meta name=viewport content="width=device-width, initial-scale=1">'''

+Copy the project's URL and paste it onto any mobile SEO tool and see if the viewport tag is correctly used.
+If not, there's your first PR.